Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Wavelet Scattering Transform

 To quantify cross-scale coupling, we define the normalized second-order ratio

 which measures the relative strength of non-Gaussian interactions between wavelet scales $j_1<j_2$ with respect to the fluctuation power at the reference scale $j_1$.
 We use this normalized form rather than $S_2$ itself because $S_2$ is strongly correlated with the overall amplitude of 21\,cm fluctuations represented by $S_1$.
-Dividing by $S_1(j_1)$ removes this amplitude dependence and yields a fractional measure of cross-scale coupling that is directly comparable across redshift and scales.
-In addition, since both $S_1$ and $S_2$ are similarly affected by instrumental filtering (e.g., finite uv coverage or beam attenuation), their ratio partially cancels these common-mode effects, making $R$ less sensitive to multiplicative calibration or noise biases.
-Conceptually, $R$ serves as a reduced second-order statistic—analogous to a normalized cumulant or reduced bispectrum—that emphasizes the shape and phase structure of the field rather than its absolute power.
+Dividing by $S_1(j_1)$ removes much of this amplitude dependence and yields a fractional measure of cross-scale coupling that is directly comparable across redshift and scales.
+Since both $S_1$ and $S_2$ are similarly affected by multiplicative instrumental response effects, such as beam attenuation or an overall transfer function from $uv$ filtering, their ratio can partially cancel these common-mode distortions.
+By contrast, additive contaminants such as thermal noise or residual foregrounds are not removed by this ratio and generally dilute phase coupling; in practice, robust estimators such as split cross estimators are required to mitigate additive biases, as discussed in Section~\ref{sec:discussion}.
+Conceptually, $R$ serves as a reduced second-order statistic, analogous to a normalized cumulant or reduced bispectrum, that emphasizes the shape and phase structure of the field rather than its absolute power.

 In practice, we compute $S_1(j)$ and $S_2(j_1,j_2)$ for each redshift slice of the simulated brightness-temperature cubes $\delta T_b(x,y,z)$, treating each slice as a two-dimensional input field $I(x,y)$.
-The coefficients are averaged over spatial positions and grouped by scale $j$ (and by pairs $(j_1,j_2)$ for the second-order terms), yielding a compact set of descriptors.
+The coefficients are averaged over spatial positions and, unless stated otherwise, over all wavelet orientations, yielding a compact set of descriptors indexed only by scale $j$ and by pairs $(j_1,j_2)$.